Hunter Water recognises that the risks and impacts associated with climate change present an enormous challenge for communities all around the world.

 Response to climate change can be categorised in two main ways:

 - Climate change mitigation - relates to developing strategies to reduce greenhouse gas emissions into the atmosphere.

 - Climate change adaptation - relates to the way that organisations and communities prepare for a future that is impacted as a result of climate change.

 The treatment and transportation of water and wastewater requires large amounts of energy and hence there is a strong nexus between water and energy within the urban water industry.
 Hunter Water recognises that energy is a valuable resource which is essential for its operations.
 Energy consumption and generation of greenhouse gases is a global environmental issue that requires mitigation to prevent major environmental, social and economic impacts.

 Given the environmental and cost advantages of adopting efficient and responsible use of energy, Hunter Water has developed a Greenhouse Gas and Energy Management Policy that will make energy management a priority throughout the organisation.

-The cornerstone of Hunter Water's Greenhouse Gas and Energy Management Policy is the objective to remain carbon stable between 2008-2013 and have no net annual increase greenhouse gas emissions.
+Hunter Water's Greenhouse Gas and Energy Management Policy outlines the organisations objectives and targets for energy management and mitigation of greenhouse gas emissions.

 The major focus to date has been on making significant improvements in the efficiency of Hunter Water's use of electricity.
 Hunter Water's core business, providing water and sewage services to the lower Hunter, consumes large amounts of electricity every year and hence there will be a strong focus to prioritise energy efficiency across existing assets and in the planning for new assets.